ABOUT PAUL

 Hi-resolution photo

-Senior Associate (non-resident) with the Economics Program, Center for Strategic & International Studies
+Senior Associate (non-resident) with the Economics Program and Scholl Chair in International Business, Center for Strategic & International Studies

 Past positions